Camping Activities for Tweens

 - Scavenger Hunt.
 I made my own scavenger hunt for tweens using a combination of items from similar sheets as well as adding my own ideas.
 I brought along small inexpensive prizes like puzzles, balls, and masks for completing the sheet (which also served as entertainment back at the campsite!)
 We checked off the items instead of collecting them, since we didn’t want to disturb the area.

-- Camping Bingo.
-National Wildlife Federation has their camping bingo sheets ready to download and print.
-We used these as campsite entertainment (with our additional rule that things in our own campsite were off-limits).
-Great for tweens as printed, but blank sheets are also available if you want to make things more challenging.
+- Camping Scavenger Hunt.
+Meander & Coast has 2 camping scavenger hunts ready to download and print.
+We used these as campsite entertainment (with our additional rule that things in our own campsite were off‐limits).
+Great for tweens and teens!
+There’s a regular photo camping scavenger hunt and a selfie camping scavenger hunt to play.

 - Campfire Wishing Stones A huge success for all ages!
 Tweens can heat the rocks in the campfire, remove with tongs (with adult help), and create their own melted art at the picnic table.
 We’ve made these in the campfire, in our backyard firepit, and in the oven.